-Tardy Policy
+Attendance and Tardy Policy

-We acknowledge that we have read the tardy policy which is in compliance with the 2008 Louisiana Act 745.
-We understand that it is our responsibility to present our children at school on time or be in violation of the school's tardy policy.
+We acknowledge that we have read the Hynes Attendance and Tardy policy in compliance with La.
+R.S.
+17:233.
+We understand that it is our responsibility to present our children at school on time or be in violation of the school's attendance and tardy policy.

-///

-Parent's/Guardian's Signature Date
+Parent's/Guardian's Signature // Date Student's Signature //

-1 1

-Student's Signature Date